Make signal shaping service available in Root

 I have verified all tests pass and committed these changes to dunetpc 7dcd326153df34be32ead8731704ea7dca0ce209.

-#2 Updated by David Adams over 3 years ago
+#2 Updated by David Adams about 4 years ago

 In order to use the convolution or deconvolution, one must have the correct size for signal vector.
 SignalShapingServiceDUNE makes use of the lardata utility SignalShaping which throws an exception if this size is not the same as that returned by the LArFFT service.
 The latter is not avilable in Root and would require some effort.
 I will add a method to SignalShapingService and SignalShapingServiceDUNE that returns that size.